YazanShannak/DockerTutorial/Getting your hands dirty with Docker!.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-`docker stats` command: gives a detailed information about the resources consumption such as CPU, RAM and network  of your local machine by the running containers.
+`docker stats` command: gives a detailed information about the resources consumption such as CPU, RAM and network  of your local machine by the running containers or you can specify certain container by listing its name in .

 ```
-docker Stats
+docker Stats <container-name>
 ```

 Expected output: